 The second album Abercrombie Quartet is a much tougher but ultimately rewarding listen.
 The compositions are generally impressionistic with more of a modal feel.
 A tune like Abercrombie’s ‘Blue World’ leaves drummer Donald with a lot of work to do to maintain interest, and Beirach also often sounds agitated and somewhat hyperactive during the many one-chord sections.
 But ‘Stray’ is an interesting contrast, a real change of pace with loads of chords thrown in.
 Abercrombie’s 12-string acoustic also shines through on the elegant and memorable closing ballad ‘Foolish Dog’.

 Taken as a whole, though, this box set is a really worthy addition to Abercrombie’s discography and the three albums definitely deserve reappraisal.
 The fact that they all sound pretty distinct from each other is also no small achievement.
-These days, Abercrombie is still going strong with his new quartet, and I will now be eagerly searching out some more music by the effervescent Richie Beirach.
+I will now be eagerly searching out some more music by the effervescent Richie Beirach.

 The First Quartet is available from Proper Music.